 Frequently Asked Questions | Symbiosis

-Find answers to the most popular questions about our crypto exchange liquidity protocol, the SIS token, blockchain bridging and how does the Symbiosis protocol work.
+Find answers to the most popular questions about the Symbiosis protocol.

 Our vision is that users need a simple solution for moving their liquidity across multi chains; current solutions like bridges create liquidity fragmentation and are not trivial for end users.